Gordons Pond Trail

 Gordons Pond Trail Description

 The Gordons Pond Trail is located in Cape Henlopen State Park, where it skirts the western side of Gordons Pond, a 900-acre salt water lagoon.
-The finely crushed gravel pathway winds through coastal maritime forest, grassy marshes and sandy dunes.
+The finely crushed gravel pathway winds for 3.2 miles through coastal maritime forest, grassy marshes and sandy dunes.

 The southern end of the trail begins at the parking lot for the Gordons Pond Day Use Area and continues to an observation deck, which overlooks the pond and Atlantic Ocean.
 There are also two historic World War II observation towers on the beach to explore.